 But the amount of calls I get with people who just picked up a new puppy make it clear that it can be difficult for newcomers to navigate through all of the information.
 So if you’re feeling overwhelmed, where do you start with a puppy?

 As a seasoned breeder and dog trainer of a variety of versatile hunting and pointing breeds, I can assure you that there are very simple, cost-efficient ways to work with your dog and build a strong foundation for a great hunting companion.
 Hunting dogs are working dogs.
 Training a high energy, working dog is ultimately about how to guide the dog’s natural abilities to achieve their full potential.

 There is one thing people, especially those who are brand new to the pursuit, never like to hear: you will fail.
 Failure is an expected part of the training process here at NLK.
-I failed my first junior hunt tests that I ran my first dog in.
+I failed my first junior hunt tests that I ran my gun dog in.
 And I continued to fail at almost every test, trail, or venue I ever entered on the first or second time.
 Bird dog training is no different than any other skill.
 The biggest key is practice.
 And practice requires two things: successful repetition and failure.
 This is central to any learning process for you and your dog, so it’s important to acknowledge upfront that failure is a part of the process.

 So what are the basics?
 You’ve purchased a hunting dog.
 You notice the high energy, the nonstop excitement, and willingness to please.
 How are you going to channel all of that to try and get anything of consistency?
 Maybe you have already mastered crate training, place, or even introduced your dog to the “whoa” command.
 If you’ve done any amount of internet scouring, these are the basics we expect all dogs to master just to help them live safely and peacefully with you in their new household environment.
 But that still leaves many wondering what is the key to helping hunting dogs work up to navigating situations that are more complex, like staying “steady to wing” or “steady to shot.”